seanmcerlean/personal-projects/robotframework-imagetools/README.md

 ## Installation

-Clone the repository and then either improt directly using
+Clone the repository and then either import directly using

 Library <path_to_package>/ImageTools

 or it should be pip installable

-pip install <path_to_package>/robotfra,ework-imagetools
+pip install <path_to_package>/robotframework-imagetools